Old Vs New Tax Regime FY 2023-24 (AY 2024-25): Which is Better?

 When Can I Opt For The Old Vs New Regime?

 Here are some of the options that will help you determine when you can opt for both old and new tax regimes.
-Make sure to decide your tax regimen from the below mentioned information.
+Make sure to decide on your tax regimen based on the below mentioned information.

 • If the main income is from your salary or other source of income that draws TDS: